scrntnstrnglr/SpotifyVisualization/README.md

 ![Main image](https://github.com/scrntnstrnglr/SpotifyVisualization/blob/master/readmeimages/mainImage.png)

 In this visualization, I have attempted to create an interactive environment to analyze the relationship between these attributes, with a primary foucs on how all the attributes correlate to the valence of a song.
 In other words, trying to establish the level of dependence of the other attributes to the valence of a song.
 The visualization also serves other purposes.
 It is built on all the songs that Spotify has deemed popular in the last decade that is from 2010-2019.
+The visualization is divided into 3 separate interactive vies as following:
+1. Main view: Is controlled with the mouse scroll.
+The top 3 songs and their attributes are displayed for the active year selected.
+The genres relevant for that year are also displayed.
+2. Property to Song View: This view lets the user adjust attribute levels on the radial graph.
+The song with attributes closest to the combination of all attributes set in the radial graph is displayed.
+Along with the name of the song, the artist relevance throughout the decade is also plotted.
+3. Song to Property View: This view lets the user adjust individual song attributes.
+The song attributes are placed on the Y-axis of the 2D-Slider.
+The X-Axis consists the years.
+The song with the closes attribute value is picked and displayed along with it's attributes.

-A guide to each view is provided within the application by clicking the tour button.
+A guide to each view is given within the application by clicking the guide button on the top right corner.

 # System Requirements: